pierg/synthesis-web/Readme.md

-# crome-web
+# Synthesis-web

-Web Interface for the Contract-Based Goal Graph package.
+Web Interface for the Synthesis package.

 ## System Requirements

 [Strix](https://strix.model.in.tum.de) must be installed on the system.
-Alternatively, a [docker](https://www.docker.com) must be installed and running.

 ### Dependencies

-Clone crome-logic, crome-contracts, crome-cgg and crome-synthesis from git in the same folder where crome-web is located
+Clone crome-logic, crome-contracts, crome-cgg and crome-synthesis from git in the same folder where synthesis-web is located

 ```bash
 git clone https://github.com/pierg/crome-logic.git